TaylorDuck72/swift.js/README.md

  **This is not the programming language, Swift.**

-Swift.js (or Swifting.js for the package name) is a entertaining npm package for absolutely nothing use.
+Swift.js (or Swifting.js for the package name) is an entertaining npm package for absolutely nothing use.
 Use can use this package for your discord bot fun command and just name the command to /swift or anything.

+### Project discontinued, a 2.0 version is making in process.

 ## What is Swift.js for?